freire-guido/ultradynamic/README.md

 # Ultradynamic Systems

-Ultradynamic Systems is an umbrella company transforming industries through intelligent automation.
-We build cutting-edge solutions across logistics, AI evaluation, education, and AI safety.
+Ultradynamic Systems builds intelligent systems that push people and processes to be smarter, more capable, and more effective.
+We work across logistics, AI evaluation, education, and AI safety.

 ## Projects